Flajakay/extreme-text-replacer/README.md

 3. Enter the text you want to replace it with (leave empty to remove the searched text)
 4. Optionally select a specific category to limit the scope
 5. Check "Dry Run" to preview changes without applying them
-6. Click "Preview Changes" to see affected posts
-7. If the preview looks good, uncheck "Dry Run" and click "Replace Text" to apply changes
+6. If the preview looks good, apply changes

-## Important Safety Notes

-- **Always backup your database before performing replacements**
-- Use caution when replacing WordPress structural elements
-- The plugin will display warnings when attempting to replace potentially dangerous patterns
-- Always use the "Dry Run" feature first to preview changes

 ## Requirements